RickStrahl/MarkdownMonsterAddinProjectTemplate/Readme.md

 ## Requirements

-### .NET 4.7.2 Project Required
+### .NET 7.0 Required
-Markdown Monster Addins have to be built against .NET 4.7.2 or 4.8, as 4.7.2 is the base version that Markdown Monster is built against.
+Markdown Monster Addins have to be built against .NET 7.0 Windows as this is the base version that Markdown Monster is built against.
 The dependencies in the addin project require the same runtime version or newer in order to bind to the Markdown Monster host assembly.

-The Addin automatically creates a project that is configured for the correct version required for Markdown Monster (4.7.2 currently).
+The Addin automatically creates a project that is configured for the correct version required for Markdown Monster (`net7.0-windows` current).

 ### Visual Studio Versions and Editions
 This Visual Studio Extension now only works for: